RoboHaptic/dataset-tranfer-v1/README.md

 ```
 python main.py -dataset iv_2a -train
 ```
-- To monitor the training in real-time, go to [wandb.ai](wandb.ai).
+- To monitor the training in real-time, go to [https://wandb.ai](wandb.ai).

 - Visualization is only for Linux temporarily, I will improve it ASAP to make it possible on Window as well.